 Prunes are nothing but dried plums, so making prune juice is not difficult at all.

 Soak plums in the water for a day, until they become soft.
-The pits then need to be removed from the prunes, and then they are put in the blender.
+The pits then need to be removed from the prunes, and are put in the blender.
 If needed, you can add some banana or apple juice for an extra flavour.

 Boiling prunes in the water is another method to make prune juice.

 Put the prunes in a saucepan full of water and boil over a medium flame.
 Remove the pits as the prunes cool down to room temperature and blend them using a food blender to obtain a smooth paste.
 Add apple or other fruit juice to enhance the flavour.